Malaysian Australians

 Malaysian Australians (orang Malaysia Australia) refers to Malaysians who have migrated to Australia or Australian-born citizens who are of Malaysian descent.
-This may include Malays as well as overseas Chinese, Indian, Orang Asal, mixed Malaysians and other groups.
+This may include Malaysian Chinese, Malays, Malaysian Indians, Orang Asal, mixed Malaysians and other groups.

 History

 Malay labourers were brought over to Australia to work mainly in the copra, sugarcane, pearl diving and trepang industries.
 In the case of Cocos Islands, the Malays were first brought as slaves under Alexander Hare in 1826, but were then employed as coconut harvesters for copra.
 Possibly the first Malay immigrant to Australia was a 22-year-old convict named Ajoup who arrived in Sydney on 11 January 1837.
 Ajoup, described as 'of the Malay faith', had been sentenced in Cape Town, South Africa, to 14 years transportation to New South Wales.
 He received his ticket of leave—that is, his freedom—in the colony in 1843.

 The 1871 colonial census records that 149 Malays were working in Australia as pearl divers in northern and western Australia, labourers in South Australia's mines, and on Queensland's sugar plantations.
 At Federation in 1901, there were 932 Malay pearl divers in Australia, increasing to 1860 by 1921.
 In Western Australia and the Northern Territory, Malay pearl divers were recruited through an agreement with the Dutch.
 By 1875, there were 1800 Malay pearl divers working in Western Australia alone.
 Most of them returned home when their contracts expired.
 The Immigration Restriction Act 1901 severely curtailed this community's growth.